Department of Electrical

 Teaching Plans and Course Web Pages

-- Manuel Garcia: interdependent infrastructures and state estimation,
+- Manuel Garcia: loss modeling and interdependent infrastructures,

 - Jeff Manning: short-term cloud prediction.